Skip to main content

 Student responsibilities/tasks:

-• Participate in the research group meetings and social gatherings
+• Make progress presentations in the research group meetings.

 Student qualifications required: